rtmigo/prefnotifiers_flutter/README.md

 - This code is asynchronous.
 We cannot use such code directly when building a widget

-- `paramValue` poorly models the stored preferences parameter.
-If we change `paramValue`, the parameter will remain unchanged
+- If we remember `paramValue`, we cannot rely on it as the current value of a parameter.
+It does not reflect parameter changes.

 Instead, we suggest using the new `PrefItem` class for accessing the parameter: